 African Conservation Experience’s rhino orphanage project, Care for Wild, welcomed a new arrival last week from the Kruger National Park.

-On Sunday May 20th, Care for Wild rhino orphanage and sanctuary, one of African Conservation Experience’s (ACE) longest-standing conservation projects, received their latest arrival; a month-old calf orphaned hours earlier within the confines of the Kruger National Park.
-This young white rhino calf, soon to become known as Arthur, was the most recent in a long line of orphaned rhinos to be taken in by Care for Wild, which was established in 2001, and which has been working with ACE for an incredible 15 of those 17 years.
+On Sunday, May 20th, Care for Wild Africa one of African Conservation Experience’s (ACE) longest-standing conservation projects, received its latest arrival.
+A month-old calf, later to be known as Arthur, was orphaned hours earlier within the confines of the Kruger National Park.
+This young white rhino calf was the most recent in a long line of orphaned rhinos to be taken in.
+The centre was established in 2001, and Care For Wild has been working with ACE for an incredible 15 of those 17 years.

-Arthur, though, was lucky in the sense that the response team was able to locate him rapidly.
+Arthur was lucky in the sense that the response team was able to locate him rapidly.
 Just hours after his mother was shot, her carcass was found along with Arthur, lingering dejectedly at her side.
-This was an excellent piece of luck, as it saved Arthur from hours or possibly even days of roaming the wilderness alone, risking dehydration, starvation and potential encounters with dangerous predators.
+This was an excellent piece of luck, as it saved Arthur from hours or possibly even days of roaming the wilderness alone, risking dehydration, starvation, and potential encounters with dangerous predators.

-Arthur was struck twice with this weapon, which is most often used to hack off the poachers’ ultimate prize: the precious rhino horn.
-He suffered a blow to his upper back, which left him with a nasty 10cm long gash just behind his left shoulder, and a blow to his front right foot, splitting the nail neatly down the middle and penetrating all the way to the bone beneath.
-Neither of these wounds were immediately life-threatening, but both posed challenges for his long-term survival, not least of which was the scourge of infection, which could very quickly place the life of this young animal in danger, or leave him permanently maimed or impaired.
+Arthur was struck twice with this weapon, which is most often used to hack off the poachers’ ultimate prize, the precious rhino horn.
+He suffered a blow to his upper back, which left him with a nasty 10cm long gash just behind his left shoulder, and a blow to his front right foot, splitting the nail and penetrating to the bone beneath.
+Neither of these wounds was immediately life-threatening, but both posed challenges for his long-term survival, not least of which was the scourge of infection, which could very quickly place the life of this young animal in danger, or leave him permanently maimed or impaired.

-Like all of the very young animals at the orphanage, he was the subject of 24 hour care from this point forward.
-From the point at which he first took a bottle containing a specially-devised and highly nutritious baby rhino formula, he was fed every two hours, like clockwork.
-This 24 hour a day, seven days a week operation requires a considerable amount of work, and volunteers and staff at the orphanage labour tirelessly around the clock to prepare bottles and hand-feed their charges.
+Like all of the very young animals at the orphanage, he was the subject of 24-hour care from this point forward.
+From the point at which he first took a bottle containing a specially devised and highly nutritious baby rhino formula, he was fed every two hours, like clockwork.
+This 24/7 operation requires a considerable amount of work, and volunteers and staff at the orphanage labour tirelessly around the clock to prepare bottles and hand-feed their charges.

 African Conservation Experience volunteers at Care for Wild are involved in every facet of the orphanage’s diverse operations.
-Keeping a facility this large operating smoothly requires a tremendous amount of hard work, time and relentless energy.
-The feeding schedule alone is a daunting challenge, not to mention the hours of manual labour required each day to muck out bomas (camps or enclosures), pack, move and distribute the bales of solid food for the older animals, and maintain the infrastructure and grounds to ensure that everything functions optimally.
+Keeping a facility this large operating smoothly requires a tremendous amount of hard work, time, and relentless energy.
+The feeding schedule alone is a daunting challenge, not to mention the hours of manual labour required each day to muck out bomas (camps or enclosures), pack, move, and distribute the bales of solid food for the older animals.
+Also, maintaining the infrastructure and grounds to ensure that everything functions optimally.

 Under the intensive care of his international team of staff and volunteers, Arthur has progressed in leaps and bounds.
-His hood was removed within days, and less than a week after he arrived, he was ready for the ground-breaking procedure required to repair his injured foot and ensure his recovery from the dreadful wound to his upper back.
+His hood was removed within days, and a week later, he was ready for the ground-breaking procedure required to repair his injured foot and ensure his recovery from the dreadful wound to his upper back.

-A crack veterinary team, alongside Care for Wild staff, was assembled for this purpose, and Arthur had at his disposal the very latest advances in wildlife medicine.
-Much of the work carried out on Arthur over the following two hours was pioneering, and each and every procedure and approach was carefully catalogued for future reference.
+An incredible veterinary team, alongside Care for Wild staff, was assembled for this purpose.
+Arthur had at his disposal the very latest advances in wildlife medicine.
+Much of the work carried out on Arthur over the following two hours was pioneering, and each procedure and approach was carefully catalogued for future reference.
 This is true of the work carried out at the orphanage more broadly too – every problem encountered and every solution devised is recorded.
-The technique used to stabilize the wound to his foot, for example, has never been used on a rhino before, so it’s quite possible that more than one life was saved on this day.
+The technique used to stabilize the wound to his foot has never been used on a rhino before, so it’s quite possible that more than one life was saved on this day.

 For ACE volunteers, time spent on this project offers to opportunity to contribute towards rhino conservation in multiple ways.
-The impact of their contribution to project funding is immeasurable, and helps cover the astronomic costs involved in feeding, treating and providing world-class security for the animals at Care for Wild.
+The impact of their contribution to project funding is immeasurable and helps cover the astronomic costs involved in feeding, treating and providing world-class security for the animals at Care for Wild.
 The work they do on the ground, moreover, is vital to keeping the orphanage running smoothly and effectively.
-They are a crucial part of this extraordinary rhino conservation machine in the bushveld, the largest and most important rhino orphanage in Africa.
-For Arthur and the others like him, their contribution and involvement often means the difference between life and death.
+They are a crucial part of this extraordinary rhino conservation machine in the Bushveld, the largest and most important rhino orphanage in Africa.
+For Arthur and others like him, their contribution and involvement often mean the difference between life and death.